unfoldtoolbox/Unfold.jl/docs/src/lm_tutorial.md

 In order to demonstrate why overlap correction is important, we will first epoch the data and fit a linear model to each time point.
 This is a "traditional mass-univariate analysis".
 ```@example Main
 # we have multi channel support
 data_r = reshape(data,(1,:))
 # cut the data into epochs
 data_epochs,times = Unfold.epoch(data=data_r,tbl=evts,τ=(-0.4,0.8),sfreq=50);
 ```
+!!!
+Note
+In julia, `missing` is supported throughout the ecosystem.
+Thus, we can have partial trials and they will be incorporated / ignored at the respective functions.